mellowmates/skillora-ai-career-advisor/README.md

 - **Secure API Key:** The application securely loads the `GEMINI_API_KEY` from the `.env` file, ensuring no sensitive credentials are hardcoded in the source code.
 - **API Endpoint:** A Flask route at `/api/chat` is dedicated to handling chatbot requests from the frontend.

+- **Resume generation endpoint:** A new backend endpoint `/api/generate-resume` accepts the user's assessment data (POST JSON) and returns a small structured JSON payload containing `summary`, `skills` and `projects`.
+The frontend `index.html` uses this to prefill the Resume Builder.
 - **Prompt Engineering:** When a user sends a message, the backend constructs a carefully crafted prompt.
 This prompt instructs the `gemini-2.5-flash` model to act as "Skillora," a friendly and professional career advisor for the Indian market.
 - **Live AI Response:** The prompt is sent to the Gemini API, which generates an intelligent, context-aware response.
 This response is then sent back to the user in the chat interface.